CarbonLighthouse/interview-skel/README.md

 ### Assumptions/Notes:

 -   We can ignore all user login / authentication concerns.
--   The thermo and ML models output timeseries data on consistent intervals.
+-   The thermo and ML models output timeseries data on consistent intervals without any missing data.

 ### High Level Product Requirements: